List of songs written by Glenn Miller: "Jinky"

 "Jinky" was composed in 1933 when Miller worked with vocalist Smith Ballew.
 It is score #62 in the Glenn Miller musical score library.
 The song was performed by Smith Bellew and His Orchestra in 1933 but not recorded.

 "Let's Give Them a Break"

 "Let's Give Them a Break" was performed once in October 1937 but was not recorded.
 The lyrics were published in a Minneapolis newspaper on 3–30 October 1937.
 The song was presented to the local Community Fund organization.

 "SHAEF Presents"

 "SHAEF Presents" was written as a theme for the American Band of the AEF program which aired on the Allied Expeditionary Forces Programme (AEFP) radio network in 1944.
 It was not used.
 It was composed by Captain Glenn Miller and arranged by Sgt.
 Jerry Gray.
 SHAEF was the Supreme Headquarters Allied Expeditionary Force.
 There are no recordings of the score.
+Arranger and clarinetist, Norman Leyden and other military personnel confirmed that the final name of this band was the Major Glenn Miller Army Air Forces Orchestra before it was carved in stone at their memorial tree in section 13 at Arlington National Cemetery.

 "Chesterfield #1"

 "Chesterfield #1", also referred to as "Fast One", was incidental music for commercial breaks written in 1941 for the Chesterfield Moonlight Serenade radio program.
 It was performed on 10 Chesterfield shows.
 The score number is 617.
 These broadcasts were recorded.
 The song was broadcast on the following Chesterfield radio shows: June 18, 1941, June 19, 1941, June 24, 1941, June 25, 1941, June 26, 1941, July 1, 1941, July 2, 1941, July 3, 1941, and July 8, 1941.